 There’s a lot to see and do here, which is why I’m going to suggest taking three days to get the most out of your visit.
 This will let you see all the highlights, as well as go for some longer hikes (or drives), and not feel too rushed.

-I’ve got a full guide to photographing my favourite parts of Yosemite, but in brief, don’t miss Yosemite Falls, the hike up to Nevada and Vernal Falls, the drive (or hike) to Glacier Point, Tunnel View, Valley View and Bridalveil Falls.
-If you love longer, more challenging day hikes, then Half Dome is a seriously challenging walk (permit required), as is the walk up to the top of Yosemite Falls.
+I’ve got a full guide to the best photography locations in Yosemite, but in brief, don’t miss Yosemite Falls, the hike up to Nevada and Vernal Falls, the drive (or hike) to Glacier Point, Tunnel View, Valley View and Bridalveil Falls.

 When to Take a California Road Trip